HashimThePassionate/computer-networking-for-everyone/02_application_layer/10_web_and_http/readme.md

 1. **Age**
    - **Meaning:** Indicates how long (in seconds) the response has been in a proxy cache.
    - **Example:** `Age: 3600` (the content has been cached for an hour).
-   - **Emoji Insight:** Think of it as a “freshness timer” for cached content! ⏳🔄
+   - **Under the hood** Think of it as a “freshness timer” for cached content! ⏳🔄

 2. **ETag**
    - **Meaning:** Provides a unique identifier (entity tag) for the version of the resource.
    - **Example:** `ETag: "686897696a7c876b7e"`
    - **Usage:** Useful for **conditional requests**—clients can compare ETag values to check if the resource has changed.
-   - **Emoji Insight:** Like a digital fingerprint for your content! 🏷️🔍
+   - **Under the hood** Like a digital fingerprint for your content! 🏷️🔍

 3. **Expires**
    - **Meaning:** Specifies the date/time after which the response is considered stale.
    - **Example:** `Expires: Wed, 21 Oct 2025 07:28:00 GMT`
-   - **Emoji Insight:** It’s like a “best before” date for your web resource! 🥫⏰
+   - **Under the hood** It’s like a “best before” date for your web resource! 🥫⏰

 4. **Cache-Control** (often seen in **responses** too)
    - **Meaning:** Directives for caching mechanisms in both requests and responses.
    - **Example:** `Cache-Control: max-age=3600, public`
-   - **Emoji Insight:** Tells browsers and proxies how to cache or not cache the resource! 🗃️⚙️
+   - **Under the hood** Tells browsers and proxies how to cache or not cache the resource! 🗃️⚙️

 ---